 Because implied malice is a complicated thing to prove, there are some defenses that homicide defense attorneys in L.A. often use to keep their clients from getting an elevated charge.
 Common defenses against the implied malice rule include that:

-- The defendant was acting in self-defense.
+- The defendant was acting in self-defense

-- The defendant was acting recklessly, but with no malice.
+- The defendant was acting recklessly, but with no malice

-- The defendant was not in their right mind at the time.
+- The defendant was not in their right mind at the time

 It’s incredibly difficult for a defendant to prove one of these defenses by themself.
 That’s why you should have a skilled criminal defense lawyer by your side to help get you through your trial.
-With our help, you could be able to have your charges reduced to manslaughter or even dropped entirely.
+With our help, you could have your charges reduced to manslaughter or even dropped entirely.

 For more information about your homicide case, you can always get a free consultation with one of our defense attorneys.
 They will assess your situation and tell you what the next steps should be in your defense.